How to replace the service account registered in CubeBackup.

 Step 1.
 Create a new service account in Google Cloud Platform.

-a.
-Log in to Google Cloud Console.
+1. Log in to Google Cloud Platform (GCP) .

+2. Create a new project.
 Google Cloud Console is a place to manage applications/projects based on Google APIs or Google Cloud Services.
 Begin by creating a new project.
-You can also select an existing one as the active project and skip to c.Enable Google APIs directly.

 • Go to the Projects page in the Google Cloud Console.